Applied Practice Experience – GPH 743

 • Surveys (Quantitative or qualitative)

 • Program evaluation reports

 • Scientific posters

 View the following List of Previous Practice Experience Sites.
 Please note that this is not a comprehensive list and we cannot guarantee that the sites on this list are currently taking students.
 This list should only be used as an example of potential sites and projects.
 Keep in mind that approval of sites on this list is based on the availability of an appropriate preceptor and project.

 Information for Preceptors

-Learn more information about the Applied Practice Experience.
+Learn more information about the role of preceptors during the Applied Practice Experience.